Plumsail/workflow-actions-pack-docs/README.rst

 Workflow Actions Pack official page: `https://plumsail.com/workflow-actions-pack/`

-It provides more than hundred workflow actions for creating custom workflows via SharePoint Designer
+It provides more than a hundred workflow actions for creating custom workflows via SharePoint Designer

 - Cross-site workflow actions
 - No code solution for SharePoint sites' management